Skip to content

 The Context Menu Creation Process

 When a context menu is invoked, the message Popup is sent to the context menu.
-This sends the message CreatePopupComInstance, which is the message that creates all of the COM popup menu objects.
+This sends the message CreatePopupComInstance, which is the message that creates the all of the COM popup menu objects.
 CreatePopupComInstance does the following:

 1. Creates the COM context menu.